 Our ham station is in the northeast corner of our great room next to a sliding door out to the lanai and courtyard.

 We use Elecraft K3 transceivers, both with diversity receive capability.
-We have an Elecraft P3 panadapter that is a great operating aid.
+We have an Elecraft P3 panadapter.
 Our primary amplifier is a Tokyo Hi-Power 2.5 kfx.We also have a TenTec Hercules 420 solid state amp.
 We have a number of QRP rigs for low power fun and a third independent rig on the desk consisting of an IC7000 and MFJ993 autotuner.

 The main antennas are a 565' loop at 60' and a top loaded 82' vertical, Minooka Special style.
 A remotely controlled matcher/tuner at the base allows the vertical to be used on all HF bands.
 We use an MFJ998 autotuner for the open-wire fed loop on all bands.
 We have a small 6 meter tuner to use the loop on that band.